astronomer/astro-sdk/python-sdk/docs/astro/sql/operators/load_file.rst

 When loading data to the snowflake table from a file there are three cases concerning column names

 * Uppercase: When all your column names are in uppercase
-* Lowercase: When all your column names are in uppercase
+* Lowercase: When all your column names are in lowercase
 * Mixed case: When your column names are like - ``List`` etc.

 Mixed